Restaurant Used Oil Collection

 Rebate or payment statement..
 Issued by the hauler when collected oil generates commodity value; useful for accounting and demonstrates the volume your kitchen is producing if a regulatory question arises.

-Top restaurant used cooking oil collection violations in Torrance
+Top restaurant used oil collection violations in Torrance

-Disposal of used cooking oil into a floor drain or grease trap in violation of California Health & Safety Code §118945 — carries fines up to $10,000 per incident and triggers CalRecycle enforcement action.
+Disposal of used cooking oil into a floor drain or grease trap in violation of California Health & Safety Code §114197 — carries fines up to $10,000 per incident and triggers CDFA enforcement action.

-Using an unregistered hauler: any vendor collecting used oil in California must hold current CalRecycle registration; a verbal or cash arrangement with an unlicensed party does not satisfy this requirement.
+Using an unlicensed transporter: any vendor collecting used oil in California must hold a current CDFA IKG transporter license; a verbal or cash arrangement with an unlicensed party does not satisfy this requirement.

-Incomplete or missing manifests: LA County requires 3 years of collection records on-site; gaps in documentation — even for a single missed pickup — are treated as a compliance failure during inspection.
+Incomplete or missing manifests: LA County requires a per-load manifest record on-site; gaps in documentation — even for a single missed pickup — are treated as a compliance failure during inspection.

 Overfilled or unsecured storage containers: containers stored outdoors or near back-of-house entries without sealed lids create spill risk and pest harborage, both of which draw separate health code citations on top of the oil disposal violation.